Here's a run-through of how Otherworld works, start to finish:

 You don't have to bring much to Otherworld: a sleeping bag, any important medications, comfortable shoes.
 If you're someone who thinks it'd be fun to wear a simple costume for the weekend, you can bring one or borrow one from us, but that's optional.

-Otherworld events are held in Pomfret, Connecticut, 2 hours from Boston and 3.5 from New York City.
-If you need a ride, we can help set that up.
-If you're flying in, Bradley Airport in CT and Green Airport in RI are each an hour away.
+Otherworld events are held in Pomfret, Connecticut, 2 hours from Boston and 3.5 hours from NYC.
+You'll need to arrive between 2-3pm on Friday and stay until 5pm on Sunday.
+If you need a ride, we'll try to help find one.
+If you're flying in, Bradley Airport in CT is an hour away.
 We can help with transportation from the airport, too.

 Otherworld staff volunteers will take your bag and get you some coffee and cookies.
 You'll meet your Companion, the staff person who'll be with your group most of the weekend.
 We choose our friendliest, kindest staff for this job.
 If you ever have a question or need a band-aid/a kind word/dry socks, your Companion is there to help.